 There are many resources here on Bplans to help you get your new business started and keep it healthy.

-There are over 500 FREE sample business plans available for you to read online.
+We also offer over 550 free sample business plans available for you to read online.

-To help with planning your new business financials, Bplans offers FREE online, real-time business calculators for Start-up Costs, Cash Flow, and Investment Offering among others.
+To help with planning your new business financials, Bplans offers free online business calculators for startup costs, cash flow, and investment offering, among others.

-With LivePlan, the best-selling business-planning software, you can quickly and easily build a plan for your new business, and then follow up regularly on that planning with ongoing management and implementation.
+And with LivePlan, our best-selling business-planning software, you can quickly and easily build a plan for your new business, and then follow up regularly on that planning with ongoing management and implementation.